Base Index Number definition

-base index number shall be the level of the Index for the month during which this Agreement is dated; the “Current Index Number” shall be the level of the Index for the month during which this Agreement is dated of the year preceding the adjustment year; the “Index” shall be the Consumer Price Index for all urban consumers, U.S. City Average, published by the United States Department of Commerce (base year 1982-84 = 100), or any successor index thereto as hereinafter provided.
-If publication of the Index is discontinued, or if the basis of calculating the Index is materially changed, then Landlord shall substitute for the Index comparable statistics as computed by an agency of the United States Government or, if none, by a substantial and responsible periodical or publication of recognized authority most closely approximating the result which would have been achieved by the Index.
+Base Index Number is the level of the “Index” (as hereinafter defined) for the month and year during which the Effective Date occurs; the "Current Index Number" is the level of the Index for the month of September of the year preceding the adjustment year; the "Index" is the Consumer Price Index for All Urban Consumers, U.S. City Average, All items published by the United States Department of Commerce (base year 1982-84=100), or any successor index thereto as hereinafter provided.
+If publication of the Index is discontinued, or if the basis of calculating the Index is materially changed, then the Parties shall substitute for the Index comparable statistics as computed by an agency of the United States Government or, if none, by a substantial and responsible periodical or publication of recognized authority most closely approximating the result which would have been achieved by the Index.

 • Constant Dollars shall be determined by multiplying the dollar amount to be adjusted by a fraction, the numerator of which is the Current Index Number and the denominator of which is the Base Index Number.